drmodo/sumo/README.md

 2. IR sensor to detect the white color (Digital)
 3. 4-Gearbox actuators

-All important info are commented in the c file.
+All important info are commented in the c file, however you need to upload the .asm file to your PIC.

 Thank you!